Abbaskhurram255/Chatterbox/README.md

     *   Habit Helper: build a new habit, and a good one! <beta>

     * ##### Images
-    * ayeshEdit: A Simple Photo Editor!
+    * ayesh'dEd_it²!: I should Edit It 2oo!...
+A Simple Photo Editor!
+(Otherwise referred to as ayeshEdit, simply)
     * ayeshGIFs: Say Goodbye to Boredom with these animated pictures!
     * ayeshPapers: Download wallpapers for your home screen!

     * ##### Meeting, Work and Shopping
     *   Todo/ Reminder